Thorn Lighting, part of the Zumtobel Group, is a highly recognised global brand for professional indoor and outdoor lighting.

 “Selling into the construction industry is notoriously complex.
 There are a huge number of influences and usually a very long supply chain including architects, engineers, contractors, project managers, cost consultants and a whole raft of other niche consultants, from landscapers to lighting designers.
 And what complicates things even further is that different people carry the clout in different supply chains and it can be impossible to second-guess who might be the main influencers.

-“Before we had LIZARD, we had already realized that building a clear picture of how these supply chains operate and holding as much information as possible about key individuals was vital to improving our business performance.
+“Before we had LIZARD, we had already realised that building a clear picture of how these supply chains operate and holding as much information as possible about key individuals was vital to improving our business performance.
 It’s now hard to believe that LIZARD developed out of a glorified Excel spreadsheet.
 Out homemade solution did a good enough job at the time, but we got ambitious and wanted more”.

 A further factor to be considered when looking for a solution was that Thorn Lighting has no regional offices in the UK and the field sales team is home-based.
 Working independently from laptops, the team needed a simple and intuitive system that they could use with the minimum of support.